Accused robber had a very, very bad month

 When the robbery victim met Weathers and Hanson for the hand-off, Weathers allegedly attempted to use the stun gun, prompting a seller to draw a 9mm Hi-Point pistol.
 Wielding his own firearm, Weathers allegedly continued to menace him before chasing him by car.

-In snowy conditions, Weathers and Hanson allegedly followed the man into Medford, where Weathers menaced him and another passenger with the gun, police say.
+In snowy conditions, Weathers and Hanson allegedly followed the man into Medford, where Weathers menaced him and another passenger with the gun.
 In an attempt to protect himself, Best allegedly fired four to five rounds into Hanson's vehicle.
 One of the rounds hit Weathers in the arm, the release said.

 Weathers was arrested after his release from the hospital Feb.
-23 and lodged in the Jackson County Jail on robbery charges.
+23, and lodged at the Jackson County Jail on robbery charges.
 He remains lodged in the jail on charges of first- and second-degree robbery, and on warrants for failing to appear on previous charges of possessing heroin and recklessly endangering a minor.

 During the investigation, detectives determined that Weathers and Hanson also had been involved in a Feb.
 19 robbery attempt at the Travelers Inn on Alba Drive in Medford.
 During that robbery, Weathers allegedly attempted to rob one of the victims of drugs and money while armed with a gun and wearing a mask.
 But the attempt was thwarted when a would-be victim tackled Weathers and choked him into unconsciousness, according to Medford police.

 Hanson was arrested Wednesday during a traffic stop in Eagle Point.
-He remains lodged in jail on $407,500 bail pending first- and second-degree robbery charges and on warrants for failing to appear in court on earlier first-degree theft charges.
+He remains lodged at the Jackson County Jail on $407,500 bail pending first- and second-degree robbery charges and on warrants for failing to appear in court on earlier first-degree theft charges.

-Ludlow is lodged in jail without bail for violating his probation on prior first-degree theft and heroin-delivery convictions.
+Ludlow is lodged in the Jackson County Jail without bail for violating his probation on prior first-degree theft and heroin-delivery convictions.

 The man who shot Weathers has not been charged in the case, court and jail records show.